cyph/cyph/README.md

-1. The research that led to our patented in-browser [code signing](https://en.wikipedia.org/wiki/Code_signing) technology, WebSign, was recently validated by the security industry in the course of our successful talks at Black Hat 2016 and DEF CON 24.
+1. The research that led to our patented in-browser [code signing](https://en.wikipedia.org/wiki/Code_signing) technology, WebSign, was validated by the security industry in the course of our successful talks at Black Hat 2016 and DEF CON 24.
 Before these talks, code signing a web application was considered an [intractable problem](https://news.ycombinator.com/item?id=7903720) — at the time